What are Miles and Points?

 What are miles and points?

 Miles and points earned from travel rewards credit cards, airlines, and hotels are a form of currency in the same way the Dollar or Euro is.
-The difference is miles and points can be used to redeem for travel costs like flights, hotel nights, transportation, cruises, activities, and tours.

 What are the different kinds of miles and points?

-There are 3 different types of miles and points, transferable, branded, and cash back.
 Let’s look at each one individually to make sure you understand the differences between each type.

 These points are flexible and can be transferred to multiple airline and hotel partners connected with the bank’s travel rewards program.
-Transferable points don’t expire as long as you have an active transferable points-earning credit card with that particular bank.

 In addition, these points offer a degree of protection against negative airline and hotel award chart changes.
-If one particular transfer partner devalues their awards program, you still have the option to use your transferable points with a different transfer partner.
+If one particular transfer partner devalues its awards program, you still have the option to use your transferable points with a different transfer partner.

 Examples of brand-specific miles and points are IHG points for Intercontinental and Holiday Inn Express stays or United miles for flights on United and its airline alliance partners.

-This type of travel rewards currency does not change.
-American Airline miles are always American Airline miles.
+American Airline miles are always American Airlines miles.
 Hyatt points are always Hyatt points.

-The downside is, if an airline or hotel rewards program devalues, so does your currency.
 In addition, inactive loyalty program accounts can expire after a set period of time.
 For this reason, it’s better to use these miles or points sooner rather than later.

-Cash Back Points are just that.
+Cashback Points are just that.
 The money you spend on a cashback credit card earns points that can be redeemed for a statement credit or cash awards.
-Cashback points have a set value of 1 cent per point.
-In this case, 50,000 points would give a $500 return value.

 Cashback rewards are simple to use, removing the need to understand airline and hotel loyalty program rules and award charts.